 ➋ Update Your Brand

 If you want to develop an effective inbound marketing funnel, it’s critical to make sure your brand stands out.
-There’s a whole lot of competition out there for all of us… no matter our industry!
+Unfortunately, there’s a lot of competition out there for all of us… no matter our industry!

 Strong Brands Rank In The Search Engines